StGerGer/stgerger.github.io/vekta.md

 ![Gameplay example](https://github.com/StGerGer/vekta-processing/raw/master/info/gameplay.png)

 ## Downloads
-Visit the apps folder, find the executable you need.
-No guarantees that any will work.
+The compiled binaries are available at [natestgeorge.com/resources/vekta](https://natestgeorge.com/resources/vekta/).
+Not all of these versions are tested, so use at your own risk.
 For the latest version, it is best to download the source and compile it yourself.

 ## What is this?
 VEKTA is a game created in Processing 3 to test the limits of Processing's capabilities in interactive games and real-time physics calculations.